AdobeDocs/experience-manager-assets-essentials.en/help/integrate-assets-essentials-workfront.md

 1. To remove a user from a group, click the group, select an existing user, and select **[!UICONTROL Remove User]**.

-## Add Workfront users to Assets Essentials product profiles {#add-workfront-users-assets-essentials-product-profiles}
+## Add users to Assets Essentials product profiles {#add-workfront-users-assets-essentials-product-profiles}

 Assign the Workfront users to one of the following Assets Essentials product profiles: